 Perch are small predators, which means that they are also prey fish for bigger predators in their habitat.
 That’s why they like to keep a stealthy profile and prefer features they can hide in, under, or behind.

 One classic such feature is an overhanging tree or bush.
-Not only does it provide superb stealth, it also offers plenty of food for the perch, in the form of smaller prey fish and insects, as well as some much needed shade and hence cooler water during high summer.
+Not only does it provide superb stealth, but it also offers plenty of food for the perch, in the form of smaller prey fish and insects, as well as some much-needed shade and hence cooler water during high summer.